Lexadiaz120/Instagram-Backend/README.md

 # Instagram-Backend
 ![image](https://user-images.githubusercontent.com/64269731/173323401-f1880d1f-d8ab-414b-b638-aaece66e0a31.png)

-Backend Part of Instaram app for Hackaboss bootcamp Down you can see all backend  routes
+Backend Part of Instaram app for Hackaboss bootcamp.
+Down you can see all backend  routes

 | Method | Path |